 3.1.1 Qualification suspension.

 3.1.1.1 Development of entry techniques.
 The cabinets qualified under this specification will be continually tested by the Government during the term of qualification to determine whether the entry protection afforded by the cabinets should or can be improved.
-If, at any time, entry techniques are developed within the framework of the specification which affect a cabinet's security integrity, it shall be removed from the QPL.
+If, at any time, entry techniques are developed within the framework of the specification which affects a cabinet's security integrity, it shall be removed from the QPL.

 3.1.1.2 Change in specification requirements.
 This specification will be reviewed by the Government to determine whether specification requirements should or can be changed to improve product quality.
 If, at any time, requirements are changed, and such changes affect the qualification status of a qualified cabinet, it shall be removed from the QPL and the manufacturer will be required to modify the product to the extent necessary to comply with specification changes and have the product re-qualified.